On b-bit min-wise hashing for large-scale regression and classification with sparse data: Introduction

-We describe the $b$-bit min-wise hashing algorithm in Section~\ref{sec:MRS}.
-In Section~\ref{section:main} we first study how closely the column space of the compressed matrix it outputs approximates the column space of the original design matrix $\mb X$.
-Our result motivates our random-sign hashing dimension reduction scheme, and we study the performance of linear and logistic regression using the reduced design matrix it creates.
-We show in particular, that if the original data are well-approximated by a linear model with coefficient vector $\mbb \beta^*$, the expected mean-squared prediction error is bounded by a small constant times $\sqrt{q/n} \norm{\mbb \beta^*}_2$, where $q$ is the maximal number of active variables for each observation.
+In Section~\ref{sec:OLS_main} we study the performance of ordinary least squares, ridge regression and $\ell_2$-penalised logistic regression using the reduced design matrix it creates.
+Our results are applicable to both linear signals and nonlinear signals of the sort described above.
+In the former setting, we show that the expected mean-squared prediction error is bounded by a small constant times $\sqrt{q/n} \norm{\mbb \beta^*}_2$, where $q$ is the average number nonzero entries in the rows of $\mb X$ and $\mbb\beta^*$ is the coefficient vector.
+We present similar results for logistic regression.

-Perhaps more surprisingly, we also show how despite the information loss through the dimension reduction, a simple main effects model in the reduced design matrix can approximate many more complex models in the original data.
-In Section~\ref{sec:row_scaling} we explain how main effects models in various row-normalised versions of the original data can be approximated.
-In Section~\ref{section:interaction} we show that interaction models in the original data can also be captured by main effects regression on the compressed data.
-Approximating these signals does not require a modification of the procedure, though one typically needs a larger dimensionality $L$ of the mapping to reduce the error in the approximation of interaction models.
-Variable importance measures and other extensions are discussed in Section~\ref{section:extensions}, after which some numerical studies are presented in Section~\ref{section:numerical}.
-We conclude with a discussion in Section~\ref{sec:discussion}, and all proofs are collected in the appendix.
+In Section~\ref{section:interaction} we study another form of nonlinear signal that can be approximated by the $b$-bit minwise hashing and the resemblance kernel: we show that interaction models in the original data can also be captured by main effects regression on the compressed data.
+Variable importance measures are discussed in Section~\ref{section:extensions}.
+We conclude with a discussion in Section~\ref{sec:discussion}.
+The appendix contains all proofs, an additional result concerning the implications of our approximation error bound for properties of the RKHS of the resemblance kernel, and an empirical study validating our bounds.